Social Media

 Types of Influencers – Based on Followers Count

-In general, people think that influencers have hundreds of thousands of followers.
+In general, people think that all types of influencers have hundreds of thousands of followers.
 Well, that’s not right.

 Social media influencers can have as low as 1,000 followers.

-Brands prefer to work with influencers who fit well with their brand values and are trustworthy, rather than just going for vanity metrics like follower count.
+Brands prefer to work with various types of influencers who fit well with their brand values and are trustworthy, rather than just going for vanity metrics like follower count.

 Image via Statista

 However, even a lower engagement rate can be a lot from an influencer with over a million followers.
-So, choose the type of influencers based on your marketing goals and budget.
+So, choose the types of influencers based on your marketing goals and budget.

 Now, let’s go through the various types of influencers, categorized by follower count.